 This finding is contrary to the effects that people assume drinking sugar-free soda would have.
 The study author and assistant professor of pediatrics at the University of Manitoba in Canda, Megan Azad, stated, “I think there’s an assumption that when there are zero calories, there is zero harm.
 This research has made me appreciate that there’s more to it than calories alone.”

-Another theory is that the sweeteners make people crave sugar or sweeter foods, leading them to eat too many treats.
+Another theory is that the sweeteners make people crave real sugar or sweeter foods, leading them to eat too many treats.
 It could also be that people think that because they didn’t drink their calories, they can splurge on other goodies.

-Either way, artificial sweeteners are leading to weight gain whether it be the sole blame or the way it affects the body’s functions.
+Artificial sweeteners are leading to weight gain whether it be the sole blame or the way it affects the body’s functions.
 There is no definitive answer to the question yet, though.

 One dissenting statement came from the Calorie Control Council saying, “Low-calorie sweeteners are a tool to help provide sweet taste without calories to address one aspect of calorie intake,” remarked Robert Rankin, President of the Calorie Control Council.
 “Individualized strategies are critical for successful body weight management and should address not only dietary preferences, but also physical activity, and medical considerations to help each person achieve their health goals, including those related to chronic diseases such as cardiovascular disease, diabetes, obesity and hypertension.”